Tesla takes heat after fatal crash causes fireball explosion

 Separately, CEO Elon Musk downplayed the risk, noting that there are "thousands" of gasoline-powered vehicles that are involved in fires every year.
 Referring to one of the Tesla incidents on a Washington State highway, he said in a blog post, "Had a conventional gasoline car encountered the same object on the highway, the result could have been far worse."

+Tesla told NBC News, "We have been deeply saddened by this accident and have been working closely with authorities to facilitate their report.
+While it can be difficult to determine the precise speed of a vehicle in such a crash, the observed damage and debris field indicate a very high speed collision."

-Tesla officials did not respond to a request for comment on the Indianapolis crash, but in his 2013 blog post, CEO Musk also declared that, "For consumers concerned about fire risk, there should be absolutely zero doubt that it is safer to power a car with a battery than a large tank of highly flammable liquid."
+In a 2013 blog post, CEO Musk also declared that, "For consumers concerned about fire risk, there should be absolutely zero doubt that it is safer to power a car with a battery than a large tank of highly flammable liquid."

 Despite the comments made by Casey Speckman's father, it is difficult to say if any gasoline-powered vehicle would have behaved better in the Indianapolis crash, according to several auto industry insiders who were reluctant to discuss the incident on the record.
 While cars don't routinely explode like they do on TV and in movies, there are, indeed, many fires that result from high-speed crashes.
 And witnesses to the Indianapolis crash told authorities the Model S was going well above the speed limit.